 It is recommended that long hair be pulled back and secured away from the face with a headband and/or ponytail holder.

 A minimum of four hours of Essential Shelter Help must be completed before volunteers are allowed to work directly with animals.

-Failure to abide by these Volunteer Policies and the policies of the Lawrence Humane Society will result in volunteer privileges being revoked, in accordance with organizational policy.
+Failure to abide by these Volunteer Policies and the policies of Lawrence Humane Society will result in volunteer privileges being revoked, in accordance with organizational policy.

-By checking "I agree with this organization's policies," I am indicating that I and/or my parent or guardian understand the statements above and agree to abide by them while at the LHS or representing the LHS in any way.
+By checking "I agree with this organization's policies," I am indicating that I and/or my parent or guardian understand the statements above and agree to abide by them while at LHS or representing LHS in any way.